 In attempt to combat this lost revenue, states have enacted new sales and use tax nexus laws in response to the changing digital economy (and tax revenue lost due to remote commerce) through concepts such as “click-through nexus,” so-called “cookie nexus,” and employing broader applications of affiliate nexus.
 Most significantly, however, states began to directly challenge the physical presence nexus standard laid out in the 1992 U.S. Supreme Court case, Quill Corp. v.
 North Dakota.

 In his concurrence to the U.S. Supreme Court’s 2015 opinion in Direct Mktg.
 Ass’n v.
-Brohl—a case out of Colorado challenging use tax reporting requirements—Justice Kennedy concluded that tax loss from the combination of individuals’ use tax noncompliance and far-reaching systemic and structural changes in economic and social activities due to expanding use of the internet indicated a need for the court to revisit the Quill physical presence standard.
+Brohl—a case out of Colorado challenging use tax notice and reporting requirements—Justice Kennedy concluded that tax loss from the combination of individuals’ use tax noncompliance and far-reaching systemic and structural changes in economic and social activities due to expanding use of the internet indicated a need for the court to revisit the Quill physical presence standard.
 Kennedy called for the states to provide the court with a case suitable to address whether the rationale in Quill is still viable in the modern world.
 The states moved quickly in response.

 South Dakota v.
 Wayfair

-On March 22, 2016, and likely in response to Justice Kennedy’s concurrence, South Dakota Governor Dennis Daugaard signed Senate Bill 106, a statute that imposes an “economic sales tax nexus standard” on out-of-state sellers.
+On March 22, 2016, South Dakota Governor Dennis Daugaard signed Senate Bill 106, a statute that imposes an “economic sales tax nexus standard” on out-of-state sellers.
 Specifically, the statute obliges remote sellers to collect and remit sales tax if they have more than $100,000 of sales to, or engage in 200 or more transactions with, South Dakota customers—even if the remote seller has no physical presence in the state.
 The South Dakota Department of Revenue subsequently began mailing notices to remote sellers requiring collection and remittance of sales taxes on sales to South Dakota customers.
 The notices were followed by the Department filing a declaratory judgment action against three remote internet retailers in Hughes County Circuit Court.
 That action automatically enjoined the enforcement of the law during the pendency of the litigation.

 After an attempt to hear the case in federal court failed, the Hughes County Circuit Court struck down the law.
 The South Dakota Supreme Court subsequently affirmed the Circuit Court's decision in September 2017.
 On Jan.
 12, 2018, the U.S. Supreme Court granted the state’s petition for certiorari, agreeing to hear the challenge to physical presence nexus.
 On June 21, 2018, the Court eliminated the physical presence requirement entirely, replacing the Quill standard with the four-part Commerce Clause test established under Complete Auto Transit, Inc. v.
 Brady in 1977.
 States became free to enact their own economic sales tax nexus provisions.